kaBeech/tensort/README.md

 The sorting SubAlgorithm will be used any time we sort something within Tensort.
 The choice of this SubAlgorithm is very important.
-For reasons that will become clear soon, the SubAlgorithm will canonically be Bubblesort, but it is sometimes useful to substitute another sorting algorithm.
+For reasons that will become clear soon, the SubAlgorithm for Standard Tensort will be Bubblesort, but the major part of Tensort's tunability is  the ability to substitute another sorting algorithm based on current priorities.

 Now, on to the algorithm!